cloudsolver/aws-soa/atoms/SSM.md

 #### SSM Document

-#Question What is
+#Question What is an SSM Document?
 SSM document defines the actions that the Systems Manager performs.
 Includes Command documents.
 State Manager, Run Command, and Automation runbooks utilize those.
 Systems Manager Automation uses them as well.

+#Question What are Automation Run Books?
-5. Automation: Run books are SSM docs that can take action on EC2 instances. e.g. snapshots of EBS.
+ Automation: Run books are SSM docs that can take action on EC2 instances. e.g. snapshots of EBS.
 Integrates with [[Config]] - apply remediations that match findings.

 ### Patch Manager versus Run Command